prometheusresearch/rios.conversion/docs/redcap.rst

 Expressions
 ===========

-Expressions are converted to lowercase and to `PEXL`_.
+Expressions are converted to lowercase and to REXL.

 So for example in REDCap
 suppose A and B are form fields